LFH35/Blutspende-Registrierung/README.md

 # Blutspende-Registrierung
-Simple register service for Blood Donations.
+Simple register service for blood donations.

 # How to start
 ## Frontend